 Tips and Tricks

-When I have several small beets, I like to wrap them all together in the same tin foil packet.
+When you have several small beets, wrap them all together in the same tin foil packet.
 It helps them cook at the same speed as the larger beets.

 Roast a lot or a little!
-I prefer roasting my beets in large batches, but you can easily roast a small amount and still have the same results.
+We prefer roasting beets in large batches, but you can easily roast a small amount and still have the same results.

 Roasted beets will easily store in the refrigerator for 1 week.
 Or, you can cut them up and freeze them in a freezer bag for a couple of months.